uPortal-Project/uPortal/docs/developer/soffits/minimal_soffit.md

     * Dependencies=*Cache* (recommended) & *Web* (required)
     * Additional dependencies you intend to use (optional -- you can add them later)
+    When you're ready, click the `Generate Project` button and download your new project source files as a `.tar.gz` or a `.zip`.
+Decompress and copy the contents of the archive to a good place in your file system.
+Open your project files in a suitable tool for editing, such as [IntelliJ IDEA][], [Eclipse][], or [Atom][].
-2. Add Soffit as a dependency to your project (see below)
+2. Add Soffit as a dependency to your project (see _Adding the Soffit dependency_ below)
-3. Add the `tomcat-embed-jasper` dependency to your project (see below)
+3. Add the `tomcat-embed-jasper` dependency to your project (see _Adding the `tomcat-embed-jasper` dependency_ below)
-4. Add the `@SoffitApplication` annotation to your application class (the one annotated with `@SpringBootApplication`)
+4. Add the `@SoffitApplication` annotation to your application class (the one already annotated with `@SpringBootApplication`) **NOTE:**  remember to add `import org.apereo.portal.soffit.renderer.SoffitApplication;` appropriately at the top of the file.
 5. Create the directory path `src/main/webapp/WEB-INF/soffit/`
 6. Choose a name for your soffit and create a directory with that name inside `/soffit/` (above);  recommended:  use only lowercase letters and dashes